 Your first thought is: “My new phone has a really awesome camera.
 I’ll just have my friend take my picture.”

 Here Is Your Amateur iPhone Headshot:

 Is this a bad picture?
 No. Is it a bad headshot?
 Yes.
-Photos where you are dressed the part, but not in the proper surroundings are not the best way to represent yourself in a professional manner.
+Photos, where you are dressed for the part, but not in the proper surroundings, are not the best way to represent yourself in a professional manner.
 I asked (forced) my co-worker, Jeremy, to participate in a couple of shots for me to help explain the difference between a “traditional” headshot and one that represents your personality well.

 Here Is Our “Traditional” Professional Headshot:

 I don’t know about you, but I’d trust this guy to develop my company an amazing website.
 Jeremy looks professional and friendly.
 We kept our set up simple as we took a few steps out of our office on the sidewalk and struck a casual pose.
 The “traditional” headshot is taken from the chest up and features your face in a head-on position.

 A fun fact about Jeremy: he probably has a pair of sunglasses that match every outfit.
 I would venture to say that 90% of his day is spent with a pair resting on his head somewhere.
 Lucky for us: we work at a creative company that doesn’t mind a fun headshot.
 For his “traditional” shot, I placed Jeremy in the classic crossed arms pose.
 In this “non-traditional” shot, I noticed how Jeremy was standing when he was chatting with me (about how much fun it was to have his picture taken… just kidding, he was miserable) and this is where his body naturally rested.
 That was a clear indication to me that it should be how we choose to represent his personality in this image.